You are here

 Myth #4 – Food stamps are easy to obtain.

 False: Nationally, only 66 percent of people who are income-eligible for food stamps receive them.
 In New York City, roughly 700,000 people are eligible to receive food stamps but don’t, costing NYC businesses roughly $1 billion in lost sales.
-Studies conclude that the main reason eligible people don’t participate is the complex bureaucracy involved in applying, which is frustrating and humiliating .
+Studies conclude that the main reason eligible people don’t participate in SNAP is the complex bureaucracy involved in applying, which is frustrating and humiliating .

 Myth #5 – Most people who don’t receive food stamps simply don’t want help from the government.